Climate Action Toolkit

 HOW TO BYPASS DO NOT DISTURB SETTINGS ON YOUR PHONE

-- Save AlertMarin 877-627-1411 as a Contact and tap the Star icon to favorite.
+- Save AlertMarin 877-627-1411 as a Contact and tap the Star icon to make it a favorite.

 - Save AlertMarin 877-627-1411 as a Contact and tap Done.